"We've Disabled MFA for You": An Evaluation of the Security and Usability of Multi-Factor Authentication Recovery Deployments: Recovery Procedure Analysis

 To estimate the risk and damage for users when they lose access to an account, or when a malicious third party is wrongfully given access, we took notes on which types of data a website requires to function, including financial data (\eg{}, credit card or banking information), addresses (typically in the form of delivery or invoice addresses), or others such as telephone numbers.
 We find the majority (\var{RecFinancialReqCount}) of websites to require financial data to utilize the website, typically because its main purpose is related to investments, shopping, or money pooling, and while accounts can be created without providing payment data, they are unusable with regard to the website's purpose.
 Additionally, \var{RecFinancialSpecCount} websites do not require storing payment data, but offer \eg{}, voluntary subscriptions.
 In our recovery experiment, we were able to recover half of these websites (\var{RecFinancialReqPercent}\% for required data; \var{RecFinancialSpecPercent}\% for voluntary data), showing that the improper \mfa{} implementations we encountered indeed endangered valuable user data.
+Similarly, a large portion requires (\var{RecAddressReqCount}) or optionally collects (\var{RecAddressSpecCount}) an address, and again was able to regain access to a significant number of websites (\var{RecAddressReqPercent}\% for required data; \var{RecAddressSpecPercent}\% for voluntary data).